 Sergio Chiarandini; Co-Founder of LT&C and Board Member; Italy and Thailand

-Denise Landau, Co-Founder of LT&C and Board Member; United States and United Kingdom
+Denise Landau, Co-Founder of LT&C and Board Member; the United States and the United Kingdom